The Current Price of Silver Today - Investment Guide

 Silver is an interesting investment because its price fluctuates depending on how much is available and who's willing to pay for it.
-This is the law of supply and demand from basic economics: if there's a fixed amount of silver available, the more people who want to buy it, the higher the price goes.
-If there's more silver for sale than people want to buy, the price goes down.
+This is the law of supply and demand: if there's a fixed amount of silver available, the more people who want to buy it, the higher the price goes; if there's more silver for sale than buyers, the price falls.
+In 2025, industrial demand—especially from electronics and photovoltaic manufacturing—remains a meaningful driver of silver prices, alongside macro factors such as real interest rates and the US dollar exchange rate.

 The market price of silver varies.
 These are the prices of the most recent market's closing.

-Today's price is down -0.04% (-0.008) from its previous price.
+Today's price is 0.26% (+0.12) compared to its previous price.
 Remember, the spot price is what it costs to buy one troy ounce of silver.

 What is a Troy Ounce of Silver?